Most Busiest Animals in The World

-Without arms and legs earthworms are very active in recycling nature.
-They feed on decaying vegetation and convert them to nutrient rich soil which is very important for the growth of plants.
+Without arms and legs, earthworms are very active in recycling nature.
+They feed on decaying vegetation and convert them to the nutrient-rich soil which is very important for the growth of plants.
 Some people keep earthworms for their recycling benefits.

 Wrasses are brightly colored sea fish.
 They basically clean after other sea creatures.
 They come in various sizes.
 They swim alongside other sea creatures feeding on their waste and carcasses thereby helping to clean the water.

 Adult salmon during the spawning season every fall, swim back to the rivers where they were born to spawn their young.
 To achieve this, they must survive strong currents, predatory animals, and different terrine to get to the river where most often they themselves were born.
 The journey is so stressful to their bodies that as soon as they finish spawning they die.

 Ants come in various species, sizes, and colors.
 They work very hard gathering and processing food for their colony as their survival depend on fending and proving for their young They are known to lift loads up to 50 times their size Ants work round the clock making sure life in the colony runs smoothly.
 Ants generally spend most of their time gathering food, defending, cleaning and tending to their young.

 These birds spend the most of their time migrating to the Antarctica.
 They are known to have the longest migration distance of all birds.
 Their migration journey lasts for no less than 90 days each way and because they migrate at sea, they hardly take breaks on land except during breeding season.